 Class of 1968 Scholarship Fund

-In recognition of their upcoming 50th Reunion, the Class of 1968 established the fund in honor of classmate David G. Doughty Jr., for his efforts in keeping the class connected and communicating, and in memory of deceased classmates.
+In recognition of their 50th Reunion, the Class of 1968 established the fund in honor of classmate David G. Doughty Jr., for his efforts in keeping the class connected and communicating, and in memory of deceased classmates.

 Gabry Family Fund

-Bowdoin parents Mark Gabry and Shelley Katsh P’07, ’10 recently established the Gabry Family Fund.
+Bowdoin parents Mark Gabry and Shelley Katsh P’07, ’10 established the Gabry Family Fund.
 The fund’s goal is to deepen the understanding of the Holocaust through an annual lecture on campus.
 The fund will also contribute to student and faculty research, library resources, and other creative, innovative, and interdisciplinary programs on campus that raise awareness of Holocaust-related issues.

 Robert L. Hooke Jr. ’64 Fund for Special Collections and Archives & Robert L. Hooke Jr. ’64 Fund for the Visual Arts